Pronouns

 Impersonal | .ƨဓံɜ. lrn (人) |

 Thernese can be analyzed as having no pronouns.
-In other words, the “pronouns” featured in the table above can be analyzed as nouns, similarly to names, titles, etc. By extension, Thernese can also be analyzed as having no true 1st person (or 2nd person); rather, the self is seen as a collection of many situational manifestations, all of which are refered to from a third-person perspective.
+In other words, the “pronouns” featured in the table above can be analyzed as nouns, similarly to names, titles, etc. By extension, Thernese can also be analyzed as having no true 1st person (or 2nd person); rather, the self is seen as a collection of many situational manifestations, all of which are referred to from a third-person perspective.

 There are three ways in which a Thern may refer to oneself (i.e., in a first-person context).
 The impulsive pronoun sien, which literally refers to ones sentience or sentient self, is used for expressing innate desires and emotions.
 The introspective pronoun glieh, which literally refers to ones sapience or sapient self, is used for expressing impersonal or ego-oriented information that is not contingent on emotions or external expectations.
 The conformative pronouns, which include names and titles, are used for expressing impersonal, group-oriented information.
 Typically, a Thern will have many names, usually one syllable long, with each name being associated with a different group of Thern and taking on a “personality” of its own.
 Titles are usually dependent on profession (i.e., healer-patient, teacher-student, etc.), and other nouns indicating various types of relationships are also common.